 At this moment, launching a WordPress site is one of the easiest ways to kickstart your online presence.
 However, you have to protect the site to keep your hosting service and offer better user experience.
 The moment you launch your WordPress site, you will start receiving hundreds of spam comments on your blog.
-In addition, many bots will target your login and other forms to hack your site. these problems will only increase when your site grows in size and popularity.
-In this article, we will explain how to add CAPTCHA protection in WordPress forms to protect your site.
+In addition, many bots will target your login and other forms to hack your site by auto posting comments with URL.
+These problems will only increase when your site grows in size and popularity.
+In this article, we will explain how to add CAPTCHA protection in WordPress forms to protect your site from spammers.

 WordPress Forms to Protect

 The problem with WordPress is that anyone can try to login to your admin panel as the login URL has a common syntax for all installations.
 WordPress by default uses some forms that you need to protect: